1963 Monegasque general election

 General elections were held in Monaco on 25 February and 3 March 1963.
 The elections were the first since the promulgation of a new constitution implemented after Prince Rainier III relinquished his absolute rule over the principality, and the first in which women were permitted to vote.
 The result was a victory for the National and Democratic Union, which won 17 of the 18 seats in the National Council.

+Electoral system

+Voters can either choose a party list or choose candidates from various lists ("panachage") for the 18 seats.
+To be elected a candidate must receive a majority of valid votes.
+If the 18 seats are not filled in the first round, the remaining seats are elected in a second round by a simple majority.

 Results

 Sixteen seats were won in the first round, with two decided in the second.